This site may earn money from products or services mentioned in this post.

 Supplement-makers don’t have to prove that their supplement is safe before it goes on the shelves for you to buy.
 They can choose to follow their own standards, but these standards aren’t…standard…across the board.

-For this reason, when my patients ask, I only recommend supplements that are verified by the US Phamacopoeia (USP).
+For this reason, when my patients ask about supplements, I only recommend products that are verified by the US Phamacopoeia (USP).

 USP is an organization that sets quality standards for medicines and supplements.